Tiberion/pictures-and-videos/README.md

-Pictures
+Pictures and videos
 ========

-All included pictures of the project.
+All included pictures and videos of the project.